“What is a weed? A plant whose virtues have never been discovered.”

 – Ralph Waldo Emerson

-With a degree in applied ecology, Mel is also well versed on both traditional and contemporary uses for a host of local plants, trees, lichen and fungi.
+Mel has a degree in applied ecology, so is well versed on both traditional and contemporary uses for a host of local plants, trees, lichen and fungi.
 Who knew scientists are now using oils from the Western yew tree to inhibit cell growth in cancerous tumours?
-Mel does, and walking the 1.5 KM Medicine Trail with her is like a really fun science class held in the most peaceful classroom imaginable.
+Mel does, and walking the 1.5 KM Medicine Trail with her is like taking a really fun science class in the most peaceful classroom imaginable.
 But it’s not all hard facts and data.

 “Take a moment to sit still and appreciate the sounds of nature,” Mel says at our first stop along the Medicine Trail.
 “As a society so many of us are starting to lose that connection to nature but out here, listening to the water and the forest, I hope you can feel that sense of being at home, or at ease.
 Don’t be afraid to get a bit hippie out here, no one will judge you.”

 And it is pretty easy to “get a bit hippie” as the sun filters through a canopy of hemlock, fir, and cedar trees, some of which have stood in this forest for upwards of 1000 years.
 Originally designed as a snowshoe tour, the Medicine Trail winds through a beautiful old growth riparian zone alongside Callaghan Creek.
 While the elevation gain is minimal hikers need to be aware of the occasional root system or soft mossy patch along the path.
 It’s definitely a bit more “off-road” than other interpretive walks but Mel stops numerous times to point out all the incredible details of the forest that we may otherwise pass over without a second thought.